Dima-369/tree-sitter-cli-via-rust/README.md

 # Setup

 Only tested on macOS.
-Requires `brew install tree-sitter`.
+Requires `brew install tree-sitter`

 Make sure to clone all git submodules for `Kotlin Emacs` since it requires the `highlights.scm` files for highlighting code.